Market Segmentation Trees: Methodology

-We now present two theorems which formally express the above properties.
-Let $r$ denote the number of parameters to be learned in the response models.
-Note that $r$ is implicitly related to the dimension of the decision variables $p$ and the response variables $y$.
-Let $f(n,r)$ denote the computational cost of fitting a response model with $r$ parameters to training data of size $n$, i.e. the cost of solving the optimization problem in Eq. (\ref{eqn:leafmodtrain}).
-For a given internal MST depth $d \leq D$, number the nodes at depth $d$ according to $\{1,...,2^d\}$.
-Let $N_{\mathcal{T}}(d,l;n)$ denote the number of training set observations belonging to node $l \in \{1,...,2^d\}$ at depth $d$ of MST $\mathcal{T}$.
-Note that $N_{\mathcal{T}}(D,l;n)$ may be interpreted as the number of observations belonging to each leaf $l$ of the MST $\mathcal{T}$ (as by definition all leaves are of depth $D$ in the MST).
+{\blockedit We now formally describe the framework and assumptions required to prove the above properties.
+Let $O(g(n))$ denote an upper bound on the computational cost of fitting a response model to training data of size $n$, i.e., the cost of solving the optimization problem in Eq. (\ref{eqn:leafmodtrain}).
+In other words, the cost of solving Eq. (\ref{eqn:leafmodtrain}) is at most $g(n)$ times some fixed constant when $n$ is large enough.
+(Note that $g(n)$ can depend on the number of parameters being learned in the response model, but this is fixed and the same in every leaf.
+Thus, there is no need to capture this dependence explicitly.)
+For a given internal MST depth $d \leq D$, we number the nodes at depth $d$ according to $\{1,...,2^d\}$.
+Let $N_{\mathcal{T}}(d,l;n)$ denote the number of training set observations belonging to node $l \in \{1,...,2^d\}$ at depth $d$ of MST $\mathcal{T}$; note that $N_{\mathcal{T}}(D,l;n)$ is the number of observations belonging to each leaf $l$.